asmiarowski/adverity-challenge/README.md

 To trigger import call `http://localhost:10150/import`

-The call to API is done for simplicity, to be able to trigger it manually, but on production it wouldn't be necessary as we would likely have a cron scheduler to fetch new files from external source.
+The call to API is done for simplicity, to be able to trigger it manually, but on production it wouldn't be necessary as we would likely have a cron scheduler to fetch new files from an external source.

 This endpoint can be called only once.
 In case a complete refresh is needed, run `docker-compose down && docker-compose up` to completely refresh database locally and repeat the call.

+# API documentation

+To build HTML API documentation see "Build application" section.

+The documentation is generated from snippets in Controller unit tests which helps to ensure API documentation is always up to date.
+The controller unit tests are not necessary since same thing (and more) is covered by integration tests, however, because integration tests are more costly.
+As the application grows it's beneficial to have them run on a separate Spring Profile, only executed by CI/CD pipelines or just before committing to the repository.
+It's also quicker to generate documentation based on unit tests.

 # Performance